Evil-with-angel-morality/Virus_py/README.md

 Go to the folder code (start virus .py) and delete on line 24 Delete the folder (b.py)
 Convert the folder (start virus .py) to a file (S.exe).
 (This will reduce the virus power)

+There are other ways you can edit a virus file with a little thought.